Meandering Through Time

 As Thomas Vaughan lay in his cot, Henry V had been working to force the French to sign the Treaty of Troyes, and he had succeeded in May, he followed this by marrying Catherine of Valois.
 The couple returned home to England, six months later Catherine was crowned queen and two months later, Henry returned to France.
 The young queen gave birth to her son Henry, later Henry VI, in the December of 1421, but the hero of Agincourt lay dying from dysentery at the Chateau de Vincennes in France.
 His death left his nine-month-old son, king of England and within a year king of France.
 Control of the boy and the country was left in the hands of Henry V’s two brothers, John, Duke of Bedford and Humphrey, Duke of Gloucester.
 By 1427, nineteen-year-old Edmund Beaufort had arrived on the scene and Owen Tudor, grandfather of the Tudor dynasty, having obtained a position within the household of Henry V’s queen, was hanging around in the wings.

-It was into an England, with a political unease bubbling away beneath its surface, that Thomas Vaughan was born.
+a political unease bubbling away beneath its surface, that Thomas Vaughan was born.

 A protectorate, an underage king, in-house squabbling and eventually two Welsh half-brothers with their feet under the royal table could only mean one thing………